-Story Starters equips families with strategies to raise children to develop anti-racist values and inspires racial justice action in homes and communities.
+Story Starters equips families and educators with strategies to develop young children’s anti-racist values and ability to disrupt racism in their daily lives.

 We envision a country where families, schools, and communities embrace the responsibility to proactively teach children to understand race and racism and where race-brave adults raise their children to demand equity and justice in the communities where they learn, live, and play.